geraldbryan/Time-Management-Project/README.md

 But that is not the case, we were clustering or grouping the data not only depending on the scores but also the answer to each question for the grouping.
 That will explain how some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**.

-We determine the name of the group based on the boxplot of scores according to the group cluster to determine the group name
+We determine the name of the group based on the boxplot of scores according to the group cluster,

 ![clust_ori](image/clust_box.png)